 How AI Systems Monitor Website Uptime (And Why Reliable Data Matters)

-Published December 2025 by Prudent Dev LLC
+Published December 2025 by SiteInformant Team

 Website monitoring is no longer something watched only by humans refreshing dashboards.
 Today, AI systems, automation scripts, and background agents routinely consume uptime data to decide when to alert, retry, pause workflows, or notify operators.